-Staff who have a concern about a colleague or volunteer in school should refer to the whistleblowing policy, which is available on our website.
+Staff who have a concern about a colleague or volunteer in school should refer to the whistleblowing policy, which is available website.

-The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff discipline, conduct and grievance policies which are available from the GST HR department.
+The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff discipline, conduct and grievance policies which are available website.